 Each section of this guide has other subsections within, so that ultimately it goes deep into describing everything in much detail.

-Next on my list is Keap, which is the new name and branding of the company that was previously known as“Infusionsoft”.
+Next on my list is Keap, which is the new name and branding of the company that was previously known as “Infusionsoft”.

 Besides the obvious basics, there is also a whole new section about brand voice and how to use it, which I find particularly interesting.

-And what I really like about it, is that you can just click on the logo and download the files that you need right away, without having to log-in or request the files.
+And what I really like about it, is that you can just click on the logo and download the files that you need right away, without having to log in or request the files.

 Asana calls its document simply “Asana Brand Guidelines” (nothing unique) which is a pretty simple one-pager, it just covers the absolute minimum.

-You’ll find there information about the logo and its sizes, clear-space, and color versions.
+You'll find there information about the logo and its sizes clear-space, and color versions

-Of course, there is also a section about the Logo Dont’s (what NOT to do with the logo).
+Of course, there is also a section about the Logo Don'ts (what NOT to do with the logo).

-Plus, there is some other information about using the Asana Trademark.
+Plus, there is some other information about using the Asana Trademark

-Netflix calls its online brand standards simply a “Brand Site” but in reality it’s more of a “logo guideline” because it’s rather pretty basic.
+Netflix calls its online brand standards simply a “Brand Site” but in reality, it's more of a “logo guideline” because it's rather pretty basic.

 This Netflix brand guidelines is the most basic of all.